 Parking at the Frank N. Bash Visitors Center

 The Visitors Center is located at 6,235 ft. above sea level, and some portions of our public programs may take place at elevations around 6,800 ft.
 Some people experience varying symptoms related to altitude sensitivity.
 These symptoms may include fatigue, headache, nausea, and dizziness.
-Limit physical activity until you are fully acclimated to the altitude, and drink plenty of water.
+Limit physical activity until you are fully adjusted to the altitude, and drink plenty of water.
 If you experience discomfort during a public program, let your presenter know, and they can assist you.

-The Observatory will contact 911 in the event emerency response is required.
+The Observatory will contact 911 in the event emergency response is required.
 Portable defibrillators are located at all facilities regularly accessed by the public.
 Program presenters are trained in emergency procedures and will assist you in the event of a building evacuation.